 Individual item

-A single product with a single SKU and its own inventory.
+An individual item is a single product with a single SKU and its own inventory.
 Examples include a plant, handbag, or one of a kind housewares.

 Item matrix